 For aesthetics, I always prefer the stainless steel look, but if your existing appliances are black, I would definitely go for a black ventless range hood to match.

-Where To Buy The Best Ductless Range Hood?
+Where To Buy The Best Self-Ventilating Range Hood?

 - A quiet range hood (less than 56dB at max speed)